frappe/press/press/www/internal/getting-started/local_dev_setup.md

 This guide shows you how to setup your development machine for Frappe Cloud development.
 By the end of this guide, you will have a replica of the FC production environment.

+> “Patience is bitter, but its fruit is sweet.” – Aristotle

 ## Introduction

 `f` servers: These host your benches (`f` is for Frappe Apps)